TheXJ-Github/CrabGame-Mod-Template/README.md

 After that, you'll need to add references.
 Go to the Explorer window in Visual Studio, and click Add References.
 Add all of the DLL's in the libs subfolders
 <p align="center"><img src="Images/screenshot8.png"></p>
+Before we get to coding, we need a NuGet package, Go to Project, then Manage NuGet Packages.
+Search for 'bepinex' and choose the BepInEx.Il2Cpp.TlsAdapter package and install it.

 # Let's start coding!
 Let's get to the fun part: Coding!
 The first step is to renaming Class1.cs to Plugin.cs